 An entity's average number of full-time employees will be determined with reference to each pay period that falls, either in whole or in part, within the 12-month timeframe stipulated by the Economic Aid Act.
 For example, if an entity's biweekly pay period ran from Feb.
 18, 2019, to March 3, 2019, that pay period would have to be considered when determining the entity's number of full-time employees, even though only three days of that pay period fell within the 12-month timeframe.
 In this case, the entity would average the employee's weekly hours for that pay period (considering the days that fell outside the 12-month timeframe) to determine if they were a full-time employee in the first covered pay period.
 If the employee worked 40 hours from Feb.
 18-24, 2019 and 30 hours from Feb.
 25-March 3, 2019, their weekly average for that pay period would be 35 hours and they would be counted as a full-time employee for the first pay period.
-Similarly, where the final covered pay period falls in part outside the 12-month timeframe, the entity will look to the weekly average for the entire - 5.
-If an entity has a biweekly payroll schedule it will likely have some staff who work less than 10 hours for the first week of a pay period and more than 10 hours for the second week of a pay period.
+Similarly, where the final covered pay period falls in part outside the 12-month timeframe, the entity will look to the weekly average for the entire pay period when determining whether individuals were full-time employees for that final pay period. - hours for the first week of a pay period and more than 10 hours for the second week of a pay period.
 Would the entity average their total hours over those two weeks to determine if they were a full-time employee for purposes of that pay period?